-Dangers of drugs fall under mental and physical health effects, along with the capability to lead a normal, high quality life.
-As time goes on, dangers can significantly affect a drug user and surrounding family’s future.
+Dangers of drugs fall under mental and physical health effects, along with the capability to lead a normal, high-quality life.
+As time goes on, dangers can significantly affect a drug user and the surrounding family’s future.

 Short-term dangers of drug addiction

 To many individuals, short-term consumption of drugs is perceived to be an innocent, social behaviour.
 However, as consumption and thresholds increase and drug addiction sets in, dangers also arise.
 Dangers usually include both psychological and physical effects.

 Side effects an individual can expect to experience short-term include physical effects such as an increased heart rate, nausea, higher blood pressure, followed by psychological disorders such as paranoia and anxiety.

 This is where relationships will become difficult to manage, and a regular working routine will dwindle as drug cravings increase.

 Long-term dangers of drug addiction

 Once a chronic addiction where daily high drug consumption occurs, dangers increase the risk of fatal scenarios.
 As addictive substances take over an individual, reoccurring withdrawal symptom set in, causing a vicious circle of regular consumption.
 This behaviour can cause significant long-term dangers to a user.